Yichen-Si/squat/README.md

 # SQuAT

-The main goal of SQuAT (Sparse Quantile Aggregation Test) is to perform robust and powerful meta-analysis of sparse data that can be represented as intervals of quantiles.
+The main goal of SQuAT (Sparse Quantile Aggregation Test) is to perform robust and powerful meta-analysis of sparse summary statistics that can be represented as intervals of quantiles.

 ## Installation